Skip to main content

 This is the speed at which the machine can run during the finishing work done close to the surface of the part.
 This number is generally lower than the roughing speed as more time is needed to ensure a good surface finish.

-Price Per Hour
+Machine Rate Per Hour

 The price you charge per hour of machining.
 This cost is multiplied by the estimated machining time.